sigstore/root-signing/playbooks/snapshot-timestamp-sync.md

 * Select "Run workflow"
 * Check the box for "Whether to manually trigger a sync, otherwise only syncs pre-prod to prod with a 2 day delay"
 * Click "Run workflow"

+Note: You will need maintainer permissions to run the workflow.